canonical-web-and-design/practices/project-management/zenhub.md

 Only one issue per person in the squad should be here.
 As much as we'd like, we can't work on 5 things at once.

-If you're waiting for something/ someone to continue work on an issue, move it to the `Blocked` pipeline.
+If you're waiting for something/ someone to continue work on an issue, label it as “blocked”.

 If you need to move on to something with a higher priority move any issue you're assigned but not working on back to `Current Iteration`.